dlavelle7/connect_five/README.md

 Clients are considered "connected" after they has entered an appropriate name.

+The first player to join will go first and be assigned "Xs".

 ## Testing

 Pytest was chosen as the test runner.
 The unit tests themselves are written